 “I have always felt a sense of duty to be involved in politics and government,” Zaleska said.
 “You can’t complain unless you are dealing with it.”

 Zaleska has a degree in visual communications from Collins College, a school in Arizona.
 He has lived in Swissvale for the last three and a half years.
 As a candidate, he said both his age and his professional experience are major strengths he would bring to council.

 “In my 15 years in the marketing and communications industry, I have climbed the ladder of success from an entry-level designer to holding executive positions in the companies I work for,” Zaleska said.
 “Not only do I understand the needs and concerns of younger generations, I feel I have a strong understanding of the rapidly changing ways our society uses technology to communicate and exchange ideas.”

-Zaleska said as a councilman, he would continue to support and promote the Carrie Furnace project, along with groups like the Swissvale Economic Development Corporation and the Mon Valley Initiative.
+Zaleska said as a councilman, he would continue to support and promote the Carrie Furnace project,

 “I want to make Swissvale a more attractive place for young professionals and young families to move to,” he said.
 “I also want to continue to support the police force as they do an outstanding job of keeping crime under control.
 We have had a few issues but Chief Greg Geppert does a great job.”